 The market for brand-name tablets was up strongly in the final quarter of last year, with Android-based devices narrowly outselling Apple's iPad, according to industry analysts.

 The number of tablets in use made by Apple, Samsung, and other top brands could exceed 285 million by the end of 2013, according to ABI Research.

 There are surprisingly good tablets available for under $300, and some, much less.
-TabletPCReview recommends the ones that go best in student backpacks. » Read Article
+TabletPCReview recommends the ones that make the best presents.

 The prices of some of the most popular tablets increase substantially as the amount of internal storage capacity goes up.
 A study by a British magazine shows that there's little justification for this.

 DisplayMate compared the screens of several smaller tablets, and judged that the recently-released iPad mini 2 has a noticeably poorer display than the Google Nexus 7 II and 7-inch Amazon Kindle Fire HDX.